SujoyU1/SujoyU1.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Economics at Harvard University, focusing on economic history and political economy.
-A list of research projects can be found [here](research).
+I am a PhD student in Economics at University of Illinois Chicago, focusing on applied Macroeconomics, public economics and political economy.
+A list of my research projects can be found [here](research).

 My cv can be found [here](files/cv_weigand.pdf).